Health Education and Wellness

 At UHart, we understand that college can be a stressful experience.
 That’s why we offer support with time-management and stress management strategies through the Center for Student Success.
 If you are facing other challenges such as family issues, our Department of Counseling and Psychological Services is also a good resource.

 A big part of your wellness is your spiritual health, which is the focus on your own personal purpose and a method of creating meaning in your live.
 Whether that means being part of a family, a community, a faith tradition, or the universe itself, we are healthier when we feel connected.
 On campus, you can join a religious communities and other clubs.

 Environmental wellness means taking care of both your personal surroundings and the local and global environment.
 Whether you are choosing to beautify your personal spaces, recycling, or bringing awareness to environmental issues, actively engaging with your environment can improve your health and that of the people around you.
-For assistance and information about campus environments, contact: The Office of Residential Life or the Facilities Department.
+For assistance and information about campus environments, contact: Housing or the Facilities department.

 Financial wellness is not just about being able to pay for college, but educating yourself and taking responsibility for your financial future as well.
 Creating a budget, living within your means, and being a savvy consumer can all add to your financial wellness.
-For information about tuition resources, contact the Office of Financial Aid.
-For help finding a job now and planning for your career in the future, contact Career Services.
+For information about tuition resources, contact Financial Aid.
+For help finding a job now and planning for your career in the future, contact Career and Professional Development.

 Much of the college experience focuses on intellectual wellness, not only by working toward a degree, but also by staying curious and engaging in learning new things.
 The goal is to become a lifelong learner by engaging in creative and mentally challenging activities.
 Your academic advisor and professors are always available to help you increase your intellectual wellness.
 Another great resource for assessment and tutoring is the Center for Student Success.